Virginia Form 760 Instructions

 Fill in All Ovals that Apply

 Be sure to sign and date your return.
 If filing jointly, both spouses must sign the return.
 In so doing, you agree that filing jointly on this return makes you jointly and severally liable for the tax due and any refunds will be paid jointly.
-Include your daytime and evening phone numbers in the spaces provided.
+Include your phone numbers in the spaces provided.

 Tax Preparer Information